A1 Marijuana Doctors Logo

 New York Labor Law Protection

 Under New York Labor Law 201-d, employees are generally protected to use cannabis recreationally during their own time, off of the employer’s premises, and without using the employer’s equipment or property.
 This means that employers are typically prohibited from discriminating against employees based on their lawful, off-duty cannabis use.
-However, there are exceptions, such as conflicts of interest related to the employer’s business, certain public employees, and employees engaged with specific water vessels.

 Health, Disability, or Life Insurance Policies